Agentic AI vs. Generative AI in HR: Understanding the Difference Through Real-World Use Cases

 Benefits of Employing AI Agents in HR

 Employees using traditional self-service technologies have to go through preset menus or FAQs because they only provide static responses.
-AI agents are transforming the way HR teams operate by introducing an agile, goal-oriented strategy.
+AI agents are transforming the way HR teams operate by introducing an agile, goal-oriented strategy, going beyond what generative AI can typically handle.

 Here, we have listed some of the top real-life benefits of AI agents in HR.